 There are several reasons for making your ministry facility more energy efficient.
-Maybe you're considering it to:
+Maybe you're considering

-- Put cost savings toward ministry programs.
+- Putting cost savings toward ministry programs.

-- Improve overall longevity of the structure.
+- Improving overall longevity of the structure.

 - Practice responsible Christian stewardship of the environment.

-- Replace older un-insulated windows and doors.
+- Replace under-insulated windows and doors.

 - Remove all caulking, replace with backer rod (an inexpensive foam rope available in variety of sizes) and apply proper sealant on joints, particularly around windows and doors.